LukasPeron/JUNO_ML_data_analysis/README.md

 # JUNO reconstruction deep learning  framework WIP

-This project summarizes the work done by L. Péron (ENS, France), S. Caillou and J. Stark (L2IT, France) in order to provide preliminary analysis to the topics of primary vertex reconstruction in JUNO using DL methods.
+This project summarizes the work done by L. Péron (ENS, France) supervised by S. Caillou and J. Stark (L2IT, France) in order to provide preliminary analysis to the topics of primary vertex reconstruction in JUNO using DL methods.

 ## To do list

-- Lukas :
 - [ ] Add CNN 3D "create_data" code
 - [ ] Add CNN 3D model
 - [ ] Add GNN sub package
 - [ ] Add GNN example code
 - [ ] Add script documentation for `run_NF_test.py`